marwano/snow-globe-alarm/README.md

 the speaker and leds from the REPL.
 Below is an example session.

 ```
-Adafruit CircuitPython 2.2.0 on 2018-01-02; Adafruit CircuitPlayground Express with samd21g18
 >>> from teach import beep, light
 >>> beep()
 >>> beep(500)